niharika-manda/GitExample/README.md

 # GitExample
-This is a repo for showing CS 126 students some git concepts.
+This is a repo for showing CS 126 students a few git concepts.

 Hey, look.
 I edited the file.